Quick Start

 Online Inference

 vLLM-MindSpore Plugin supports online inference deployment with the OpenAI API protocol.
-The following section would introduce how to starting the service and send requests to obtain inference results, using Qwen2.5-7B as an example.
+The following section will introduce how to start the service and send requests to obtain inference results, using Qwen2.5-7B as an example.

 Starting the Service